johngriffin21/C-Language-OpenGL-Graphics-Practise/README.md

 # C-Language-OpenGL-Graphics-Practise
-Some sample applications(mainly planners etc) that I wrote in C using OpenGL
+Some sample applications that I developed in order to learn OpenGL.
+These applications were developed using the C language.